 History is geared towards universal statements resulting in orthodox views of the individuals through the trending of event records and the recovery and analysis of material culture (archaeology).
 But how can we recall aspects of someone’s life through holding a vessel they owned, or decrypting a memory scratched on the surface?

-I am currently exploring the question of identity and connection with a series of pitfired pots each inscribed with a story, a memory.
+I am currently exploring the question of identity and connection with a series of pitfired pots and lithographs, each inscribed with a story or a photographic memory.
 The pots are designed to look like archaeological finds.
 Marked heavily and dramatically by the firing process, the pots mix colour, form and lustre with language, and also a sense of the smell of the pit fire.
 They explore the essence of moments through time and clay.